-The publisher's name suggests it, nevertheless: Why again such a strong focus on dinosaurs.
+The publisher's name suggests it, but why such a strong focus on dinosaurs again.
 We wanted to know what the magic behind the giant lizards was.
-The answers are hardly surprising, but at the same time fascinating, because behind them there are considerations that probably every “experienced board player” can understand looking back on childhood.
+The answers are hardly surprising, but at the same time fascinating, because there are considerations behind them that probably every "experienced board gamer" can understand looking back on childhood.

 And Jurassic Park came out at the right time and "was such an amazing film for the time that it left a lasting impression."
-His designer partner also tipped the scales for another project: “It was fun to work with Brian after his success with Dinosaur Island”.
+His design partner also gave one of the reasons for another project: "It was fun to work with Brian after his success with Dinosaur Island".

-Brian Lewis also raves about the Spielberg blockbuster: "I remember seeing Jurassic Park in the cinema and just being amazed at the CGI," explains Lewis.
-"The story was fun and Steven Spielberg did a great job making such an engaging film."
-There were additional influences from the video game industry: "I also loved playing Rollercoaster Tycoon on the PC when I was growing up," says Brian Lewis.
-“I still own it and play it on Steam.
-So combining these two elements was great fun. "
+Brian Lewis also raves about Spielberg's blockbuster: "I remember seeing Jurassic Park in the cinema and I was just amazed by the CGI," explains Lewis.
+"The story was fun and Steven Spielberg did a great job of developing such an engaging film."
+There were additional influences from the video game industry: "I also loved playing Rollercoaster Tycoon on PC when I was grew up,” says Brian Lewis.
+"I still own it and play it on Steam.
+So combining those two elements was great fun.”

 Dinosaur Island vs. Dinosaur World

-Dinosaur Island found many fans in this country, which also means that a large number of players could already have the board game.
-That's why you don't have to do without Dinosaur World, at least if David McGregor has his way.
-With the successor, the focus of development is on other factors.
-McGregor explains: "While Dinosaur World shares much of the same theme with its predecessor, this time around we focused more on the mechanics that give players more control over the operation of their park."
+Dinosaur Island found many fans in this country, which also means that the majority of players could already have the board game as a rule.
+That's why you don't have to do without Dinosaur World, at least when it comes to David McGregor.
+With the successor, the focus of development is already on other factors.
+McGregor explains, "While Dinosaur World largely shares the same theme as its predecessor, this time we've focused more on the mechanics that give players more control over the operation of their park."

-In the Jeeple Tour phase, for example, fans could switch from attraction to attraction and activate them in order to collect points and resources.
-"This offers a fun little spatial puzzle that wasn't in the original game," explains the author.
-The creators were aware of the basic problem - the similarity -: "The game obviously has similarities and we often asked if people would be interested, but we had so much fun during the entire design process that we just kept going."
+For example, in the Jeeple Tour phase, fans could switch from attraction to attraction and activate them to earn points and resources.
+"This provides a fun little spatial puzzle that wasn't present in the original game," explains the author.
+However, the creators were aware of the basic problem – i.e. the similarity: “The game obviously has similarities and we often asked if people would be interested, but we had so much fun throughout the design process that we just kept going”.

-McGregor explains that in direct comparison to Dinosaur Island there are completely different problems for the players to crack at Dinosaur World.
+McGregor explains that Dinosaur World has completely different problems for players to solve compared to Dinosaur Island.
 It's fun in both cases, but it's clearly different.
 In Dinosaur World, the focus is more on the "engine building" of the amusement park.
-What you build and how is reflected directly in the game.
+What you build and how is reflected directly in the gameplay.

-If you haven't played Dinosaur Island, you can also use the “successor” right away.
+If you haven't played Dinosaur Island, you can also start directly with the "successor".
 You don't have to have played the predecessor, precisely because it is so mechanically different from Dinosaur World.
-The essential details are two completely independent board games.
+Essentially, these are two completely independent board games.

 Fleet: The Dice Game was the inspiration for the dinosaur dice game

-As part of the ongoing crowdfunding campaign by Pandasaurus Games, not only Dinosaur World is available, but with Rawr'n Write a title that picks up on the current trend of roll-and-write games.
-Not a coincidence, as David McGregor reveals.
+As part of Pandasaurus Games' ongoing crowdfunding campaign, not only Dinosaur World is available, but also Rawr'n Write, a title that picks up on the current trend in roll-and-write games.
+No coincidence, as David McGregor reveals.
 "I was inspired by Fleet: The Dice Game by Ben Pinchback and Matt Riddle."

-McGregor personally thinks this roll-and-write is the best on the market.
-“What inspired me was that fishing boats are activated every other season”.
-McGregor finds it particularly successful that it uses the basic mechanics of other roll-and-write games, but also "engine building".
-They wanted to use the good template: “I thought we could take a well-rounded game concept and embed it in a theme park”.
-Dinosaur Island was born: Rawr-and-Write.
+McGregor personally considers this roll-and-write to be the best on the market.
+"What inspired me was that fishing boats are activated every other season".
+McGregor finds it particularly successful that it uses the basic mechanics of other roll-and-write games, but also engine building.
+They wanted to use the good template: "I thought we could take a well-rounded game concept and embed it in a theme park".
+Born was Dinosaur Island: Rawr-and-Write.

 Brian Lewis adds that the dice, which were important in the basic game Dinosaur Island, could be decoupled and a new game could therefore be built.
 With Dave and Marissa [Ed .: He means the author Marissa Misura] they talked about roll-and-write games, collected ideas and at the end presented the result.

-Pandasaurus: "Some games are very good for Kickstarter"
+Pandasaurus: "Some games are very suitable for Kickstarter"

 Now Pandasaurus Games has decided to finance the two new dinosaur games via crowdfunding via Kickstarter and not, for example, like Gods love dinosaurs to put directly on the market.
 Again: It is not a coincidence.
 There are considerations behind this.

-"Certain games are very suitable for Kickstarter because we can explore so many creative possibilities that would not be possible without the additional funding boost," says the publisher Pandasaurus Games.
-"If you take Dinosaur World as an example, it would be very difficult to get a game out directly to retail stores."
+"Certain games are very well suited to Kickstarter because we can explore so many creative possibilities that wouldn't be possible without the additional funding boost," said publisher Pandasaurus Games.
+"If you look at Dinosaur World as an example, it would be very difficult to release a game directly to retail."

-Alternatively, they initially looked for virtual alternatives, such as with the digital play sessions, but there were technical difficulties to cope with - and extended playing times.
-Without good staff, nothing works at Kickstarter: “We have an excellent project manager on our team who works closely with our production facility”.
-For supporters, the outlook for the future, especially with regard to production, is currently positive: “Although we have to take longer transit times into account, we should not experience any major delays due to the pandemic,” confirms the publisher.
+Alternatively, one initially looked for virtual alternatives, such as with the digital play sessions, but there were technical difficulties to be overcome – and extended playing times.
+Nothing works at Kickstarter without good staff: "We have an excellent project manager on our team who works closely with our production facility".
+For supporters, the outlook for the future, especially with regard to production, is currently positive: "Although we have to take longer transit times into account, we should not experience any major delays due to the pandemic," confirms the publisher.

 Nevertheless, Corona was noticeable in many places, even during the development of the two games.
-"The design process slowed down, but we could still meet in rounds with a limited number of players."
-Some test games were carried out virtually, explains McGregor.
-Overall, at this point in time, they were already in a late stage of development for both games.
+"The design process slowed down, but we were still able to meet in rounds with a limited number of players."
+Some test games were carried out virtually, McGregor also explains.
+All in all, at this point in time, the development of both games was already in a late stage.

 The necessary playtesting was nevertheless noticeably impaired by the pandemic situation.
-Author David McGregror confirms the importance of physical game meetings for the development of board games: "Many developers were not currently working due to restricted access to playgroups, and those who were working were using the tabletop simulator."
-The simulator is great, but it makes testing games more difficult.
-“Dinosaur World can easily be completed in 90 minutes, but the play tests were almost twice as long.
-The Rawr'n Write is about a 45-minute game, but it took almost two hours, ”says the author.
+Author David McGregror confirms how important physical game meetings are for the development of board games: "Many developers did not start work at the moment due to limited access to game groups, and those who worked used the Tabletop Simulator."
+The simulator is great, do it but testing games more difficult.
+“Dinosaur World can easily be completed in 90 minutes, but the playtests were almost twice as long.
+The Rawr'n Write is about a 45-minute game, but it took almost two hours,” says the author.

-These online playing times were not ideal, but after a few games they all got much faster.
-“I love talking to people about design and getting real feedback, and it was a lot harder on the internet” We had some amazing game tests of Rawr'n Write at Gencon 2019, and I would like to have a similar experience with Dinosaur World tests done. "
+Those online seasons weren't ideal, but after a few games everyone got a lot faster.
+"I love talking to people about design and getting real feedback, and it was a lot harder over the internet" We had some amazing playtests of the Rawr'n Write at Gencon 2019 and I'd like to have a similar experience with Dinosaur World tests done.”

-The contact with the fans and players is essential, and Brian Lewis is particularly pleased that Dinosaur Island has been so well received in this country.
-“Thank you very much for everyone's support for Dinosaur Island and for our new games.
-We have really passionate fans and I'm grateful that we have them! " His appeal for the post-corona period: "If you see me at a convention, come by and say hello!"
+Contact with fans and players is essential, and Brian Lewis is particularly pleased that Dinosaur Island has been so well received in this country.
+“Thank you so much for everyone's support of Dinosaur Island and our new games.
+We have really passionate fans and I'm grateful that we have them!"
+His appeal for the post-corona period: "If you see me at a convention, come and say hello!"

 The Dinosaur World and Dinosaur Island campaign: Rawr'n Write runs via Kickstarter until October 17th.
 Fans still have plenty of time to support the roll-and-write with a dinosaur theme, the successor to the Dino Park building game or even the bundle of both titles.
 You have to pay 26 or 60 or 82 euros for it.
 A small extension is available for around $ 15.
 The stretch goals are already activated except for one, the last one falls when a financing amount of 545.000 US dollars is reached.
 The waiting times for the games are comparatively short: the two titles should be sent out as early as July 2021.